nowakpawel/Jira-Synchronizer/README.md

 # Todo:

 - [ ] Do not import wildcard (AtlassianClient.java)
+- [ ] Add Configuration section in README
 - [x] Move Issue from one project to another
 - [x] Import Summary (title)
 - [ ] Import  Issue Description